vtexdocs/help-center-content/docs/known-issues/en/for-in-cash-payment-1-installment-is-being-processed-by-payment-conditions-that-have-not-1-installment-option.md

 ---
-title: For in cash payment (1 installment) is being processed by payment conditions that have not 1 installment option
+title: 'For in cash payment (1 installment) is being processed by payment conditions that have not 1 installment option'
 id: 4IFxkUqJ9jdqkJf7kSNUcy
 status: PUBLISHED
 createdAt: 2022-03-26T12:27:04.928Z